Mortgage After Foreclosure California Requirements For Home Buyers

 Many folks had their foreclosure as part of their bankruptcy and the bankruptcy wiped out the mortgage loan.

-- Even though the bankruptcy might be three or more years old and the mortgage was part of bankruptcy, if the deed is still in their name, the waiting period after foreclosure had not started with government loans
+Even though the bankruptcy might be three or more years old and the mortgage was part of bankruptcy if the deed is still in their name, the waiting period after foreclosure had not started with FHA loans.

 Conventional Loans With Mortgage Part Of Chapter 7 Bankruptcy

-- The waiting period starts once the deed has been transferred out of the name of the homeowner
+Homeowners with foreclosure and the deed are still in their name can have issues.
+The waiting period starts once the deed has been transferred out of the name of the homeowner.

-- The only exception is when borrowers have mortgage part of Chapter 7 Bankruptcy.
-With conventional loans, there is a four year period after discharged date of Chapter 7 Bankruptcy if mortgage was part of Chapter 7
+The only exception is when borrowers have a mortgage part of Chapter 7 Bankruptcy.
+With conventional loans, there is a four-year period after the discharged date of Chapter 7 Bankruptcy if the mortgage was part of Chapter 7.

 Waiting Period Requirements After Bankruptcy & Housing Event